 Nonbusiness income (line 7).
 Enter on line 7 only income that is not related to your trade or business or your employment.
-For example, enter your annuity income, dividends, and interest on investments.
+For example, enter your IRA distributions, pension benefits, social security benefits, annuity income, dividends, and interest on investments.

 Also, include your share of nonbusiness income from partnerships and S corporations.